Decision date

 - •Whether the claimant is a disabled person within the meaning of Section 6 of the Equality Act 2010 by reason of Dyslexia

-- •Whether the claimant's Dyslexia has a substantial adverse effect on normal day-to-day activities
+- •Whether Dyslexia has a substantial adverse effect on the claimant's ability to carry out normal day-to-day activities

 - •Whether the effect is long-term